open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 .. code-block:: none

-   A description of this <object_name>.
-Structured information should be provided in <related_fields>.
+   The description of the <object_name>.

-**Examples:**

-   A description of this tender.
-Structured information should be provided in the items array.
-Descriptions should be short and easy to read.
-Avoid using ALL CAPS.

-..
+**Example:**

-   A description of this document.
-Descriptions should not exceed 250 words.
-In the event the document is not accessible online, the description field may be used to describe arrangements for obtaining a copy of the document.
+   The description of the document.
+The description should not exceed 250 words.
+If the document is not accessible online, the description may describe how to obtain a copy.

 Documents
 ~~~~~~~~~